-When it comes to job interviews, preparation is key.
+When it comes to a job interview, preparation is key.
 Here are some helpful tips to make sure you succeed every time.

 It might seem trivial, but what you wear and how you’re presented says something about you, and people will notice this before you’ve even opened your mouth.
-Make sure you have something planned beforehand, which is suitable for the interview style.
-If the interviewer or recruiter does not specify if its a formal interview, there’s nothing wrong with asking, if anything it shows that you’re thinking about the interview and want to make a good impression.
+Make sure you have something planned, which is suitable for the interview style.
+If the interviewer or recruiter does not specify if it’s a formal interview, there’s nothing wrong with asking, if anything it shows that you’re thinking about the interview and want to make a good impression.

-At the end of the interview you’ll usually be asked if you have any questions, and it’s important to make sure you always ask something, as it makes a good impression and shows that you’re inquisitive, which is an attractive personality trait.
-So have a question prepared.
-Whether it’s, “could you describe a typical day in this role”, “where do you see the company in 5 years time”, or “which members of the team will I be working with?”.
-In addition it is also sensible to enquire about how much you’ll be paid, what your hours will be, and how much holiday you’ll be entitled to.
-This shows the interviewer that you are making sure you’ll be prepared, and are thinking logically about the role, which are both desirable qualities.
+At the end of the interview, you’ll usually be asked if you have any questions, and it’s important to make sure you always ask something, as it makes a good impression and shows that you’re inquisitive, which is an attractive personality trait.
+So have a preparation.
+Whether it’s, “could you describe a typical day in this role”, “where do you see the company in 5 years”, or “which members of the team will I be working with?”.
+In addition, it is also sensible to enquire about how much you’ll be paid, what your hours will be, and how much holiday you’ll be entitled to.
+This shows the interviewer that you are making sure you’ll be prepared, and are thinking logically about the role, which is both desirable qualities.

 As I said at the beginning of this article, preparation is key, so researching typical interview questions is a great way to get ahead.
 That way, you can have answers prepared.
 Always prepare answers to the questions: “what is your greatest achievement?” and “what is your biggest weakness”, as these questions always come up in some way, shape or form.